On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Main result

 There are many different kinds of local conditions that appear in the theory of automorphic forms.
-As mentioned before, we work with local conditions that demand the representation contain an eigenvector of a compact open subgroup $J$ with eigenvalue $\chi$, where $J$ and $\chi$ arise from geometric objects - an algebraic subgroup of $G(\kappa[t]/t^m)$ for some $m$ and a character sheaf on that algebraic subgroup.
-The theory of inertial types produces many examples where this condition, for a suitable choice of $J,\chi$, characterizes the representation up to an unramified twist (e.g. the twist-minimal supercuspidal representations of $GL_2$ with conductor not congruent to $2$ modulo $4$).
-However, not all representations can be characterized up to an unramified twist this way (e.g. the twist-minimal supercuspidal representations of $GL_2$ with conductor congruent to $2$ mod $4$).
+As mentioned before, we work with local conditions that demand the representation contain an eigenvector of a compact open subgroup $J$ with eigenvalue $\chi$, where $J$ and $\chi$ arise from geometric objects --- an algebraic subgroup of $G(\kappa[t]/t^m)$ for some $m$ and a character sheaf on that algebraic subgroup.
+The theory of inertial types produces many examples where this condition, for a suitable choice of $(J,\chi)$, characterizes the representation up to an unramified twist (e.g. the twist-minimal supercuspidal representations of $\GL(2)$ with conductor not congruent to $2$ modulo $4$).
+However, not all representations can be characterized up to an unramified twist this way (e.g., the twist-minimal supercuspidal representations of $\GL(2)$ with conductor congruent to $2$ mod $4$).
 But it may still be possible to characterize the representation up to a tamely ramified twist or other mild variant.

-Choosing $J,\chi$ whose associated local condition uniquely picks out a given representation is very similar to the problem of constructing the representation as an induced representation (but slightly easier as one is allowed to produce the representation with multiplicity).
-Yu has shown how to construct a wide class of supercuspidal representations using Deligne-Lusztig representations of algebraic groups over finite fields and Heisenberg-Weil representations.
-(For instance, in the $GL_2$ twist-minimal case with conductor congruent to $2$ mod $4$, Deligne-Lusztig theory is needed for conductor $2$ and Heisenberg-Weil representations are needed for higher conductor).
+Choosing $(J,\chi)$ whose associated local condition uniquely picks out a given representation is very similar to the problem of constructing the representation as an induced representation (but slightly easier as one is allowed to produce the representation with multiplicity).
+Yu has shown how to construct a wide class of supercuspidal representations using Deligne--Lusztig representations of algebraic groups over finite fields and Heisenberg--Weil representations.
+(For instance, in the $\GL(2)$ twist-minimal case with conductor congruent to $2$ mod $4$, Deligne--Lusztig theory is needed for conductor $2$ and Heisenberg--Weil representations are needed for higher conductor).

 The matrix coefficients of the Weil representation were expressed as the trace function of a perverse sheaf in a 1982 letter of Deligne, and the same was done in \cite{GurevichHadani} to the coefficients in a basis consisting of the matrices appearing in the Heisenberg representation.
 It is likely that much of what we do can be generalized using this geometrization.
 Sheaves whose trace functions are the traces of discrete series representations were constructed \cite{Lusztig85} but we do not know if there is any way to do the same for matrix coefficients (it is not clear what basis to use).
 It could also be possible to replicate our methods using just the trace and not all the matrix coefficients, but we are less certain of it.